GSA/smartpay-website/src/content/how-it-works/eligibility.md

 ---
-title: Eligibility and the Application Process meta.title: Eligibility and the Application Process
+title: Eligibility and the Application Process
+metaTitle: Eligibility and the Application Process
 description: "Who is eligible and how to apply for GSA SmartPay solutions."
 intro: "Eligibility for the program is determined by the GSA SmartPay® Contracting Officer."
 order: 1